jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 Before we get into the specific syntax, it's important to understand some fairly significant conceptual differences with ES6 modules compared to how you may have dealt with modules in the past:

-* ES6 modules are file-based, meaning one module per file.
+* ES6 uses file-based modules, meaning one module per file.
 At this time, there is no standardized way of combining multiple modules into a single file.

    That means that if you are going to load ES6 modules directly into a browser web application, you will be loading them individually, not as a large bundle in a single file as has been common in performance optimization efforts.

-   It's expected that the contemporaneous advent of HTTP/2 will significantly mitigate any such performance concerns, as it operates on a persistent socket connection and thus can very efficiently load many smaller files in parallel and interleaved with each other.
+   It's expected that the contemporaneous advent of HTTP/2 will significantly mitigate any such performance concerns, as it operates on a persistent socket connection and thus can very efficiently load many smaller files in parallel and interleaved with one another.
 * The API of an ES6 module is static.
 That is, you define statically what all the top-level exports are on your module's public API, and those cannot be amended later.

-   Some uses are accustomed to being able to provide dynamic API definitions, where methods can be added/removed/replaced in response to run-time conditions.
+   Some uses are accustomed to being able to provide dynamic API definitions, where methods can be added/removed/replaced in response to runtime conditions.
 Either these uses will have to change to fit with ES6 static APIs, or they will have to restrain the dynamic changes to properties/methods of a second-level object.
 * ES6 modules are singletons.
 That is, there's only one instance of the module, which maintains its state.
 Every time you import that module into another module, you get a reference to the one centralized instance.
 If you want to be able to produce multiple module instances, your module will need to provide some sort of factory to do it.
 * The properties and methods you expose on a module's public API are not just normal assignments of values or references.
 They are actual bindings (almost like pointers) to the identifiers in your inner module definition.